thescientist13/HP_Stuff/old/src/content/docs/Harrypedia/magic/The_Mind_Arts/Death_Defence.md

 ---
+collection: Harrypedia
-title: "The Mind Arts: Instant Death Defence"
+title: The Mind Arts: Instant Death Defence
-author: "Luke Schierer"
+author: Luke Schierer
 ---

 This unnamed defensive technique is only partially described, and thus only